 Final Thoughts

 Homeowners now have more roofing options, particularly durable solutions like metal roofs, under Florida Senate Bill 600.
 It permits fair design guidelines while restricting HOA control.
+Working with a licensed roofing contractor ensures your project complies with HOA requirements, local permitting rules, and the Florida Building Code, making the approval process much smoother.

 Jupiter homeowners will benefit from greater adaptability, improved protection, and wiser long-term investment.